MatthewJDavis/matthewjdavis.github.io/_posts/2017-09-18-connect-azure-linux-ssh.md

 ---
-title: Connect to an Azure Linux vm with ssh and Windows Subsytem for Linux
+title: Connect to an Azure Linux vm with ssh and Windows Subsystem for Linux
 author: Matthew Davis
 date: 2017-09-18
 excerpt: How to create ssh keys and use them to connect to a Linux vm running on Azure